16 Incredible Things to Do in Melbourne: The 2026 Edition

 Flinders Street Station is one of the most famous landmarks in Melbourne!

-Inside, it’s a chaotic mix of commuters power-walking to their platforms, tourists staring at maps, and buskers filling the air with music.
-And fun fact: there’s a whole abandoned ballroom hidden upstairs!
-It’s been closed for years, but every Melburnian has fantasised about sneaking in at least once.
+Inside, it’s a chaotic mix of commuters power-walking to their platforms, tourists staring at Google Maps, and buskers filling the air with music. once.

 Basically, Flinders Street Station is more than just a way to get from A to B; it’s Melbourne.
 Whether you’re catching a train, snapping a photo, or just soaking up the history, this place is a must-see.
 Just try not to get lost in the rush-hour madness!